 The Litecoin network is based on blockchain technology.
 The blockchain is stored as a distributed ledger containing the entire history of Litecoin transactions.
 This technology makes Litecoin:

-- Safe – it is almost impossible to hack a blockchain;
+- Secure compared to centralized ledgers – it is almost impossible to hack a blockchain;

 - Peer-to-peer – Litecoin is sent directly from one user to another;